 Dishonestly destroying or damaging property by fire

-This offence is punishable by a maximum of 14 years imprisonment, or 16 years if it done during a public disorder.
+This offence is punishable by a maximum of 7 years in prison, or 14 years if it is caused by a fire or explosives.

 Defences to the charge

 Where the evidence raises a valid legal defence, the prosecution must prove beyond reasonable doubt that the defence is not applicable.

 If the prosecution is unable to do so, the defendant must be found not guilty.